 - Without immediate action, many of the large sharks in the world will face global extinction in the coming decades.

-- The lack of available data– sharks don’t have passports and are hard to track – results in little to no management of shark populations, and thus overfishing continues.
+- The lack of available data– sharks are highly migratory and are hard to track – results in little to no management of shark populations, and thus overfishing continues.
 Sharks simply cannot keep up with the current rate of exploitation.

 - A group of Chinese entrepreneurs spearheaded the call to ban shark fin from Chinese government banquets, and the Shangri-La and Peninsula hotel groups were the first to publicly announce their decision to remove shark fin from menus.
 With these accounting for up to 50% of all shark fin soup served in China, this was a huge step.